Aarhus University By-laws

 Section 36.-(1) Deans are appointed by the rector.
 Deans are appointed following external advertising according to the current rules regarding advertisements for appointments in the Danish state.

-Subsection (2) The dean must be a recognised researcher, cf. Section 2, paragraph 1 of the Act on the Danish Research and Innovation Policy Council and the Independent Research Fund Denmark, within one of the faculty’s fields, and must have experience from, and insight into, education, management and the nature of the interaction of a university with society at large.
+Subsection (2) The dean must be a recognised researcher, cf. section 2(1)(1) of the Act on the Danish Research and Innovation Policy Council and the Independent Research Fund Denmark, within one of the faculty’s fields, and must have experience from, and insight into, education, management and the nature of the interaction of a university with society at large.

 Subsection (3) The appointment procedure must ensure that the dean has academic and managerial legitimacy.
 With this in mind, the procedure should be designed to ensure that general support can be expected from the faculty for the rector’s decision regarding the appointment to the position.

-Subsection (4) At the start of the appointment procedure, the rector will set up a consultative group consisting of representatives of the faculty’s academic staff, technical-administrative staff, and students.
-The members are nominated by the faculty's academic council.
+Subsection (4) At the start of the appointment procedure, the rector appoints a consultative group consisting of representatives of the faculty’s academic staff, technical/administrative staff, and students.
+The members are recommended by the faculty's academic council.
 The group is briefed about the draft advertisement, and about the pool of applicants.
 The group is shown any relevant applications that have been received, and advises the rector about which candidates should be invited to attend an interview.

 Subsection (5) The rector conducts interviews, and in this connection, may solicit internal or external support.